KenYeoKP/KenYeoKP.github.io/_posts/2024-05-24-My-journey-begins.md

 My journey in data analytics didn’t just begin recently.
-It started two weeks after June 5th, 2023, when the announcement came about the end of horse racing heritage in Singapore.
+It started two weeks after 5th June, 2023, when the announcement came about the end of horse racing heritage in Singapore.
 The last race is set for October 5th, 2024.
 I spent those two weeks staring into the void before deciding to move on and perhaps get academically qualified in a more commercially viable field.

 I never saw myself as a data analyst in the early days of my career, but analyzing data was always part of the job.
 Back then, my team and I used MS Excel to process massive amounts of maintenance data.
 For anyone who remembers computers powered by Intel’s 486, you'd know that generating a pivot table with a click of the mouse could take 20 minutes.
 Those were the times when we enjoyed our tea breaks!